sea-shunned/hawks/user_guide.md

 * `"num_gens"`: The number of generations to evolve over.
 * `"num_indivs"`: The number of individuals in a population.
 * `"mut_method_mean"`: The method used to mutate the mean.
 At present, only `"random"` is available.
-* `"mut_args_mean"`: The arguments for the above, in the format required by the function for this mutation.
+* `"mut_args_mean"`: The arguments for the above, in the format required by the function for this mutation (with the name of the method as the key).
 * `"mut_method_cov"`: The method used to mutate the covariance.
 At present, only `"haar"` is available.
-* `"mut_args_cov"`: The arguments for the above, in the format required by the function for this mutation.
+* `"mut_args_cov"`: The arguments for the above, in the format required by the function for this mutation (with the name of the method as the key).
 * `"mut_prob_mean"`: The mutation probability to mutate the mean.
 Either a float between 0 & 1, or use `"length"` to calculate the probability based on the length of the genotype (recommended).
 * `"mut_prob_cov"`: The mutation probability to mutate the covariance.
 Either a float between 0 & 1, or use `"length"` to calculate the probability based on the length of the genotype (recommended).
 * `"mate_scheme"`: The method for crossover.
 At the moment, accepts either `"dv"` (which can swap the mean and covariance separately between individuals), or `"cluster"` (which swaps whole clusters between individuals).